Uberspace/lab/source/guide_teamspeak.rst

 Step 4: Test server start
 -------------------------

 You can test your configuration by executing the minimal runscript.
-Use the paramater ``inifile`` with the argument ´´ts3server.ini`` to start the server with your configuration.
+Use the parameter ``inifile`` with the argument ´´ts3server.ini`` to start the server with your configuration.

 .. code-block:: console